 Having a dynamic ecosystem is something worth being thankful for – but it matters how popular is an option?
 Let’s see:

 Ionic: It is the second most popular framework after React.
 It empowers developers to build native mobile apps in the fastest possible way.

 Xamarin: Xamarin is also a quiet popular framework.
 And, still Microsoft is putting a lot of efforts into growing the Xamarin community.
 Developers who work inside the Microsoft ecosystem can without much of a stretch begin working with the innovation because of its active support.

 Flutter: Flutter is a new framework for community right now and not very popular.
 But, it’s intensely advertised by Google that shows they want to make it a major thing in mobile world.
 Whilst it still has some tingle points, using it is fun and you can go rapidly from idea to prototype to app.

-Here is how you can rank these frameworks based on their industry recognition and reliability:
+Here is the result of React Native vs. Xamarin vs. Ionic vs. Flutter debate based on their industry recognition and reliability: